-The Association for Asian Studies strives to provide a safe and welcoming conference environment free from bias and intimidation for all participants.
-The Association has a zero-tolerance policy toward discrimination and all forms of harassment, including but not limited to sexual harassment.
-No form of discriminatory or harassing conduct by or towards any employee, member, vendor, or other person in our workplace or at AAS conferences or workshops will be tolerated.
-The Association is committed to enforcing its policy at all levels within the Association.
-Anyone who engages in prohibited discrimination or harassment will be subject to discipline, up to and including expulsion from the conference site and revocation of membership in the association.
-Instances of harassment should be brought to the attention of the AAS Executive Director, who will then consult with the executive officers regarding a course of action.
+The Association for Asian Studies (AAS) strives to provide a safe and welcoming environment at its programs and events that are free from bias and intimidation for all participants.
+The Association does not tolerate discrimination or any forms of harassment, including but not limited to sexual harassment.
+No form of discriminatory or harassing conduct by or towards any employee, member, volunteer, attendee, vendor, or other person participating in AAS programs or events will be tolerated.
+The AAS is committed to enforcing its policy at all levels within the Association.
+Anyone who engages in discrimination or harassment conduct will be subject to discipline, up to and including expulsion from the AAS program or event, and possible revocation of membership in the association.

-Please view this video below entitled "Bystander Intervention for Sexual Harassment: A Training for Scholarly Society Members."
+Additionally, please take a moment to view the video below entitled "Bystander Intervention for Sexual Harassment: A Training for Scholarly Society Members."

 This video is provided courtesy of the American Sociological Association.